Table of Contents

 How Do You Know if Your SHBG Levels Are High?

 A simple blood test provides the best opportunity to test your testosterone levels accurately.
 Medical technology got very advanced, and it's possible to find out exactly how much testosterone is flowing through your blood quickly and safely.

 However, remember that most tests will communicate your total testosterone levels.
 You should dig a little bit deeper and find out the exact SHBG and free testosterone levels.
 These are the ones that interest you the most in this case.
 If the percent of total testosterone that is free testosterone is below 2 percent, then you may have high SHBG.

 For example, the optimal SHBG levels in adult males are between 10 and 60 nmol/L. If you have more than that, chances are that your free testosterone levels are also smaller than normal.
-Ask your doctor for assistance if you cannot figure out the SHBG levels on your own.
-Discounted Labs sells several tests that include the SHBG test as part of lab test panels.
+Ask your doctor for assistance if you cannot figure out the SHBG levels independently.
+Discounted Labs sells several tests, including the SHBG test as part of lab test panels.

 How to Lower SHBG and Automatically Increase Free Testosterone Levels?

 Now that you have learned more about SHBG and how it can influence your body, the next obvious question is to find out a way to decrease SHBG levels.
 You cannot stop the aging process, but you can do something about the other factors that influence SHBG.